AkiHase/HTsort/README.md

 # HTsort

 This is a demo version of HTsort.
-The release version is coming soon.
+The new version is coming soon.

 # Dependencies